 How much food waste do you think seven food outlets (including a handful of restaurants, cafes and juice bars) would generate in three months?

-Personally, that figure makes me shudder a bit, considering there are many people in our region of the world, and even in our own country, who face daily struggles just to put any food at all on the table.
-Shoving food in the bin just seems a bit immoral (at our house, the recipients of virtually all of our food waste are either the chickens, the worms or the compost bin).
+Personally, 15 tonnes make me shudder a bit, considering there are many people in our region of the world, and even in our own country, who face daily struggles just to put any food at all on the table.
+Shoving food in the bin just seems a bit immoral (at our house, the recipients of virtually all of our food waste are either the chickens, the worms, or the compost bin).